 A 19th century walnut and elm Captain’s spoon-back open armchair grained to simulate rosewood, turned legs, rails and stretchers, brass castors to feet, pierced scroll armposts and two vase-shape vertical splats, black hide cover to seat.

 Stuart’s Table and Chair.

-A red gum writing table with moulded rim to the oblong top, full width drawer, turned wooden knobs, pine lined, legs of square tapering form, made by John McDouall-Stuart in 1854 while in the employ of James Sinclair Green Patch and bears engraved silver plate to this effect.
+A red gum writing table with moulded rim to the oblong top, full width drawer, turned wooden knobs, pine lined, legs of square tapering form, made by John McDouall Stuart in 1854 while in the employ of James Sinclair of Green Patch and bears engraved silver plate to this effect.
 Also chair threaded with kangaroo hide thonging made by Stuart.

 Old Colonists’ Festival Dinner – S T Gill.

 A lithograph drawn on stone by Samuel Thomas Gill, printed by Penman and

 Galbraith, Adelaide, 27 March, 1851.
 The dinner commemorated the first sale

 of town land in March 1837.
 It is said that the faces are recognisable caricatures

 of those present.
 Presented by the first Anglican Bishop of Adelaide, Augustus Short, to Sir Edwin Smith, Mayor of Adelaide.